curvedinf/hypercells/README.md

 - `css_classes`: Optional.
 Default value: `{'table': 'table table-responsive table-hover', 'thead': '', 'thead_tr': '',
 'thead_th': '', 'tbody': '', 'tbody_tr': '', 'tbody_td': '',}`.
 A dictionary of css classes to add to various
 elements of the table.

+### `{% hypercells_table context %}`

+This template tag renders a django template that contains the HTML necessary to render a new hypercells table.
+Each `hypercells_table` tag must include a context created by `hypercells.lib.create`.
+Do not share contexts for multiple `hypercells_tables` tags.

+### `{% hypercells_js "hypercells" %}`

+This template tag renders a django template that contains the javascript necessary to render all hypercells tables on a page.
+Only use one instance of `hypercells_js` on a page.
+The template tag takes one string, which is the urlpath root of the hypercells API you configured in your urls.py.